Print

 Soy Caramel Green Bean Bundles

 A true side dish all-star, this green beans recipe is legendary in my family.
-It’s simple (canned beans) but the flavor is undeniable – you can’t bean brown sugar and soy sauce when paired together.
+It’s simple (canned or fresh beans work) and the flavor is undeniable – you can’t beat brown sugar and soy sauce when paired together.
 You get these little parcels of sticky, salty-sweet green beans, all wrapped up in smoky bacon, that are just perfect for entertaining … especially around the holidays.

 Ingredients